Infant of diabetic motherIDM; Gestational diabetes - IDM; Neonatal care - diabetic mother

 The infant is more likely to have periods of low blood sugar (hypoglycemia) shortly after birth, and during first few days of life.

 Mothers with poorly controlled diabetes are also more likely to have a miscarriage or stillborn child.

-If the mother was diagnosed with diabetes before her pregnancy, her infant also has an increased risk of birth defects if the disease is not well controlled.
+If the mother had diabetes before her pregnancy, her infant has an increased risk of birth defects if the disease was not well controlled.